geovanigaldemsugar/streaming/README.md

 5. click save

 #### Testing Sonarr
-Your finished just search for a show eg. `Symbionic Titan` to add and test it out. it takes time for the shows to be downloaded.
+Your finished, just search for a show  `Symbionic Titan` to add and test it out. it takes time for the shows to be downloaded.
 ![Screenshot from 2024-06-02 17-12-52](https://github.com/geovanigaldemsugar/streaming/assets/67174852/64257fac-01b3-42ee-b6ee-9c1b1c257210)

 #### Radarr